carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 in the SPIR-V specification, for example, an op belonging to the "Atomics Instructions" section is put in the `SPIRVAtomicOps.td` file.

-`SPIRVOps.td` serves as the master op definition file that includes all files for specific categories.
+`SPIRVOps.td` serves as the main op definition file that includes all files for specific categories.

 `SPIRVBase.td` defines common classes and utilities used by various op